mossgreen/mossgreen.github.io/_posts/2019-01-6-Spring-Certification-Testing.md

         @ContextConfiguration(locations = {"classpath:spring/all-config.xml"})
         public class GenericQualifierTest {...}
         ```
-    3. **If no attribute defined**: the default behavior of spring is to search for a file named {testClassName}-context.xml in the same location as the test class and load bean definitions from there if found.
+    3. **If no attribute defined**: the default behavior of spring is to search for a file named `{testClassName}-context.xml` in the same location as the test class and load bean definitions from there if found.

 3. use `@Autowired` to inject beans to be tested.

 **Another way** to access the application contect is by extending the **TestContext** support class specific to JUnit: `AbstractJUnit4SpringContextTests`.
-This class implements the `ApplicationContextAware` interface.
+This class implements the `ApplicationContextAware` interface, so you can extend it to get access to the managed application context via the protected field `applicationContext`.

 NB:
-1. Delete the private field applicationContext and its setter method.
+1. You have to delete the private field applicationContext and its setter method.
 2. Note that if you extend this support class, you don’t need to specify `SpringRunner` in the `@RunWith` annotation because this annotation is inherited from the parent.

 ```java